mvanwinkleias/blog_posts/2020-06-04-repo_layout/README.md

 If you deploy with packages, you'll want a way to refer to the repository location that housed the code for the artifact.

+## Monolithic vs Modular Environments

+If you are capable of being modular, then go for it.
+That's one of the things this tutorial is all about.

 # Repo Layout